Morningside Park (Manhattan): Geology and topography

 Morningside Park's distinctive natural geography is a rugged cliff of Manhattan schist rock.
-The geology is similar to that of Central Park and contains, from top to bottom: Manhattan schist, metamorphosed sedimentary rock; Lowerre quartzite, a metamorphosed rock; Inwood marble, metamorphosed limestone which overlays the gneiss; and Fordham gneiss, an older deeper layer.
+The geology is similar to that of Central Park and contains, from top to bottom: Manhattan schist, a metamorphosed sedimentary rock; Lowerre quartzite, a metamorphosed rock; Inwood marble, a metamorphosed limestone that overlays the gneiss; and Fordham gneiss, an older deeper layer.
 A large rock formation of Manhattan schist in the park is a visible sign of the bedrock below much of lower and northern Manhattan.
 Rock outcroppings are prevalent in Morningside Park and nearby Central Park, Marcus Garvey Park, and Riverside Park.
 Besides the cliff, one large geological feature that remains is a glacial groove at 121st Street, which had been noted as early as 1916.
 The western border of the park between 122nd and 123rd Streets is taken up by PS 36, on a rock drop off; this occupies the former site of the ruins of Blockhouse No. 4, which was used as a source of stone until the park's creation.
 A tablet was placed on the site by the Women's Auxiliary of the American Scenic and Historic Preservation Society in 1904.
 Furthermore, part of the cliff was destroyed in 1915.

 A plateau, on the eastern side of the park, was mostly demolished during the failed Columbia University gym construction project.
 Today, the site includes a waterfall and a pond, built between 1989 and 1993.
 The waterfall is artificial and uses water pumped using motors from the city's water system.
 The pond has been frequented by several species of birds, including great blue herons, night herons, red-winged blackbirds, painted turtles, and mallard ducks.

 The park also contained meadows when it was constructed.
 These were at the south end from 110th to 114th Streets; in the central section from 116th to 120th Streets; and at the northeast corner.
 They were developed as playgrounds and playing fields in the mid-20th century and the rock outcroppings were destroyed.
 The central and northern meadows were redeveloped as playgrounds while the southern meadow was converted to sports fields.